 I learn a lot from writing these columns.

-So why do they call it vegetable oil if there are no veggies in it?
+So the next question is, why do they call it vegetable oil if there are no veggies in it?

 The majority of these oils are better described as seed oils.
 These include the most commonly used oil — up to 85 percent of “vegetable oils” are from soybeans.
 The other seed oils are less common, like corn, sunflower, safflower and canola oil.
 A few are actually from fruit; this includes olive, coconut and palm oils.

 Sounds less and less like food to me.

 So I don’t use or recommend the newer seed oils.
-I stick with the traditional animal and fruit based fats — butter, olive, coconut and palm oil.
-And I recommend avoiding any oils that have been extracted with solvents.
+I stick with the traditional animal and fruit-based fats: butter, olive, coconut and palm oil.
+I recommend avoiding any oils that have been extracted with solvents.
 Some olive oil is made through chemical processing because it is cheaper and more efficient.
 Unfortunately, many olive oil producers fudge the labels and mix “real” olive oil with other oils, or with olive oil made through hexane extraction.

 Modern nutrition seems to be an area where half-truths reign.
 From “vegetable oils” that have no trace of any veggies, to “healthy oils” that are the end product of extensive processing, to “fake” olive oils, it seems profit and convenience take precedence over health.
 I feel very fortunate that Maine has such a strong organic farming community, as well as one of the strongest organic associations in the country, to provide a counter to this commercialization of our foods.

-Dr. Michael Noonan practices chiropractic, acupuncture and other wellness therapies in Old Town.
-Email him at firstname.lastname@example.org.
+Dr. Michael Noonan practices chiropractic, chiropractic acupuncture and other wellness therapies in Old Town.
+He can be reached at firstname.lastname@example.org.